 Immediately Following Surgery

 - Continue biting with firm pressure on the gauze for 1 hour.
 After this time, the gauze pad should be removed and discarded.

 - For the first 24 hours following surgery avoid spitting, rinsing, kissing, drinking carbonated beverages or sucking/drinking from a straw.

 - Avoid smoking for 72 hours after surgery.
 This may initiate bleeding by causing the blood clot that has formed to become dislodged.

-- After first 24 hours begin rinsing with warm salt water after every meal until soft tissue heals
+- After the first 24 hours begin rinsing with warm salt water after every meal until soft tissue heals

-- After first 24 hours begin brushing with a soft toothbrush gently around and directly on the surgical site and other teeth
+- After the first 24 hours begin brushing with a soft toothbrush gently around and directly on the surgical site and other teeth

 - Place ice packs to the sides of your face where surgery was performed for 48-72 hours (20 minutes on/20 minutes off while awake).
 Refer to the section on swelling for an explanation.
 Avoid ice if bone grafting procedures were performed.

 - To minimize swelling sleep with your head slightly elevated (approximately 30 degrees or with 2 pillows) for the first 24 hours

 - Take the prescribed pain medications as soon as you begin to feel discomfort.
 This will usually coincide with the local anesthetic becoming diminished.